Query Driven-Graph Neural Networks for Community Search: From Non-Attributed, Attributed, to Interactive Attributed: EXPERIMENTS

-To verify the necessity of every component in \QD, we defer more discussions regarding to the impacts of the key components in \QD, graph encoder, structure encoder, attribute encoder and feature fusion.
-We report all results in Figure \ref{fig:ablation}.

-\stitle{Graph Encoder}.
-To verify the importance of graph encoder, we construct a QD-GCN-noGE without graph encoder and compare it with the original \QD.
-The original \QD outperforms the model without graph encoder by $0.2$ to $0.6$ in F1-score.
-Thus graph encoder is an important component that provides the base graph information to the whole model and keeps the model stable from the query.

-\stitle{Structure Encoder}.
-Similar with QD-GCN-noGE, we also construct a QD-GCN-noSE without structure encoder.
-All scores of QD-GCN-noSE are lower than those of \QD model, which proves the necessity of the structure encoder.
-It is worth noting that for some graphs like Texas and Wisconsin, the loss of structure encoder does not decrease the scores too much, possibly because communities in those graphs are formed with more influence from attribute than from structure.

-\stitle{Attribute Encoder}.
-QD-GCN-noAE represents a model without attribute encoder.
-The performances in Figure \ref{fig:ablation} are worse than those of \QD model, which proves that the attribute encoder is also an importance part of \QD.
-Similar to the structure encoder, we can observe that the attribute encoder is more important than the structure encoder for Wisconsin graph.
-However, for FB-0, the structure encoder is more necessary.
-Therefore, the framework of \QD can balance the attribute and structure for each graph.

-\stitle{Feature Fusion}.
-In our model, we use the aggregation result $H_{FF}$ in Eq. \eqref{eq:QD-GCN} to fuse all information and assign it to the structure and attribute encoder in Eq.~\eqref{eq:hsl} and Eq.~\eqref{eq:hvl}.
-To verify the effectiveness of this fusion operation, we compare the original \QD with QD-GCN-noFF where the three encoders don't aggregate in the hidden layer.
-They only aggregate in the last layer to output the final communities. ${I_S}^{(l)}$ and ${I_F}^{(l)}$ are just ${H_S}^{(l)}$ and ${H_V}^{(l+1)}$ in Eq.~\eqref{eq:hsl} and \eqref{eq:hvl}.
+In our model, we use the aggregation result $\boldsymbol{h}_{FF}$ in Eq.~\eqref{eq:FuseCS-GCN} in \QD and Eq.~\eqref{eq:ACS-GCN-Fuse} in \AQD to fuse all information, and assign fused features to Query Encoder and Attribute Encoder in Eq.~\eqref{eq:hsl} and Eq.~\eqref{eq:fuse_AE}.
+To verify the effectiveness of Feature Fusion, we compare the original \AQD and \QD models with \AQD-noFu and \QD-noFu where the encoders do not aggregate in the hidden layer.
+They only aggregate after the last layer to output the final results.

 The comparison results are shown in Figure \ref{fig:ablation}.
-The original fusion operation outperforms the QD-GCN-noFF by $0.2$ to $0.4$ in all graphs.
-Therefore, the aggregation of three encoders and fusing information to the structure and attribute encoders in each layer can significantly improve the results.
+For the non-attributed community search problem, the effect of Feature Fusion is more significant in citation networks than that in Facebook ego networks.
+In \QD, Feature Fusion aims to mix the global graph information and local query knowledge.
+The Facebook ego networks themselves are local graphs.
+Therefore, Feature Fusion in \QD can only improve the model slightly on Facebook ego networks.
+For ACS problem, \AQD outperforms \AQD-noFu substantially in both Facebook ego networks and citation networks.
+This is because Feature Fusion in \AQD not only fuses the global graph feature, local query structure and similar attribute information at the same time, but also processes query vertices and query attributes simultaneously through the updating of Query Encoder and Attribute Encoder by fused features.
+This fusion and updating operations significantly improve the results.